openshift/enhancements/enhancements/kata-containers/kata-containers-dev-preview.md

 #### Goals
 - Create an API which supports installation of Kata Runtime on all or selected worker nodes
 - Configure CRI-O to use Kata Runtime on those worker nodes
-- Installation of the runtimeClass on the cluster
+- Installation of the runtimeClass on the cluster, as well as of the required components for the runtime to be controlled by the orchestration layer.
 - Updates the Kata runtime
 - Uninstall Kata Runtime and reconfigure CRI-O to not use it.